Which Retirement Myth Is Killing Your Financial Security?

 Retirement Planning Myth 5: My Company And Medicare Will Take Care Of My Health Insurance Needs During Retirement

-According to an Time magazine, the percentage of employers with 200 or more workers offering retiree health insurance dropped from 66% in 1988 to less than 36% recently.
+According to the National Retiree Legislative Network, the percentage of employers with 200 or more workers offering retiree health insurance dropped from 66% in 1988 to 29% in 2009.

 Employee Benefit Research Institute shows only 13% of all private sector employers offering retiree medical benefits.
 Are you one of the lucky few?